CoreumFoundation/coreum/x/dex/spec/README.md

 - offered denom or desired denom (length-prefixed) - whatever is the **first** item after sorting them
 - the **other denom** from the pair (length-prefixed)
 - number taken from a transient sequence generator

+Keep in mind that the result of concatenating two first items is the same for both corresponding queues: `(tokenA, tokenB)` and `(tokenB, tokenA)`.

 Transient sequence generator, is the data structure and function using transient store reseted by Cosmos SDK at the beginning of each block, returning incremented number for each call.